Victoria Village: Recreation

 Several parks located in the neighbourhood make up parts of the Toronto ravine system.

 Victoria Village is also home to the Victoria Village branch of the Toronto Public Library, located at the intersection of Sloane Avenue and Sweeney Drive.
 This library branch was founded in 1967 as a branch of the North York Public Library, and was renovated in 1996.

 Victoria Village Public Arena is the local skating and hockey arena for Victoria Village.
 It is located just south of Eglinton Avenue.

 The neighbourhood is also home to a number of municipal parks, including the Anewen Greenbelt, Charles Sauriol Conservation Area, and Wigmore Park.
 Green spaces such as Anewen Greenbelt make up portions of the Toronto ravine system.
 Municipal parks in Victoria Village are managed by the Toronto Parks, Forestry and Recreation Division.

 Transportation

 The main streets are Victoria Park Avenue, a major north-south arterial road to the east; Eglinton Avenue East, a major east-west arterial road to the south; and Lawrence Avenue East, a major east-west arterial road to the north.
-TTC bus routes that serve the community are 24A/B Victoria Park, 34A/B Eglinton East, 54A/B Lawrence East, 70A/B O'Connor, 91C/D Woodbine, and 924 Victoria Park Express.
-The Eglinton LRT, known as Eglinton Crosstown line, which is scheduled to be completed in 2024, is also set to run through the community.
+TTC bus routes that serve the community are 24A/B Victoria Park, 34 Eglinton, 54A/B Lawrence East, 70 O'Connor, 91 Woodbine, 924 Victoria Park Express, and 954 Lawrence East Express.
+The Line 5 Eglinton, also known as the Eglinton Crosstown LRT, opened in 2026, runs through the community.